-- Most tech issues are related to failure to update java, using the incorrect internet browser (try to use Firefox instead of Google Chrome, Internet Explorer, or Safari), and/or not deleting browsing history files daily.
+- Most tech issues are related to failure to update java, using the incorrect internet browser (try to use Firefox instead of Google Chrome, Internet Explorer, or Safari), and/or not deleting browsing history files regularly.
 Most issues are related to computer issues, not Blackboard.
 Make sure that your computer has an up-to-date antivirus software program installed.
-Please note this instructor does NOT recommend use of any handheld devices like a cell phone or a tablet for taking this course. - SPC Blackboard Technical Support Contact: Call (806) 716-2180 or email at Blackboard@southplainscollege.edu for student technical support.
+Please note this instructor does NOT recommend the use of a cell phone for taking this course. - SPC Blackboard Technical Support Contact: Call (806) 716-2180 or email at Blackboard@southplainscollege.edu for student technical support.
 Only call or e-mail technical support with questions about Blackboard or computer functioning.
 There is Technical Support information in the Course Resources link in your Blackboard course.